Frequently Asked Questions

-A. Parents can visit the District's Internet Safety page under the Technology heading for information and links.
+A. Parents can visit the District's Internet Safety page here or by visiting the Technology Office webpage.

-Q. How many report cards and progress reports are generated in a school year?
+Q. How many report cards are generated in a school year?

-A. There are four report cards and four progress reports in the course of a school year (a report is generated every five weeks).
-Parents should check the parent portal on the district’s web site for access to these reports.
+A. There are four report cards throughout the course of the school year.
+Parents should check the parent portal on the district’s website to access these reports.
 Parents can call the Counseling Center at 441-4520 if they need a paper copy of these reports.

 Q. How can an email be sent to a teacher?

 A. Each member of the school faculty has an email address.
 Just type the first letter of the teacher's first name, the teacher's last name followed by the suffix @greatneck.k12.ny.us.

 Q. How can parents set up a meeting with their child's teachers?